hitoshi-watase/sercrod/docs/reference/directives/eager.md

 - Without `*input` / `n-input`:

   - `*eager` is effectively ignored.
-  - Nablla does not attach eager behavior to arbitrary elements.
+  - Sercrod does not attach eager behavior to arbitrary elements.

 - With `*input` / `n-input`:

-  - Nablla reads `*eager` / `n-eager` during binding setup for that control.
+  - Sercrod reads `*eager` / `n-eager` during binding setup for that control.
   - `*eager` influences how often the host re-renders in response to that control’s user events.

 Data writes:

 - Regardless of `*eager`, when the control’s event handler fires:

-  - Nablla always writes the new value to the bound path via `assign_expr`.
+  - Sercrod always writes the new value to the bound path via `assign_expr`.
   - `*eager` does not delay or batch the write; it only changes the re-render strategy.

 Summary: